dabrahams/SwiftRef/ProtocolConformance.md

 A type's possible implementation of a protocol requirement is available to serve as the protocol witness for the requirement only if the implementation is an *unconditionally accessible* member of the type in the scope in which the protocol conformance is declared.
-Given a declaration of `t: p` and an implementation of a protocol requirement `m` of `p`, the implementation is *unconditionally accessible* if and only if (i) `t` satisfies the conditions, if any, to which the declaration of the implementation is subject, and (ii) per the rules of access control, the implementation is visible in the scope in which `t: p` is declared.
+Given a declaration of `T: P` and an implementation of a protocol requirement `m` of `P`, the implementation is *unconditionally accessible* if and only if (i) `T` satisfies the conditions, if any, to which the declaration of the implementation is subject, and (ii) per the rules of access control, the implementation is visible in the scope in which `T:
+P` is declared.

 With respect to generic types, clause (i) of this rule is not fully implemented.
 A generic type instantiated with its generic arguments specified as concrete